 The result of research, analysis and community consultation, the Activate Orange plan is built on the emerging strengths of the local economy to make a bold pitch for more than $170 million in funding from both the state and federal governments, to turn Orange into the economic powerhouse of inland NSW.

-~ This document contains the council’s annual budget for the 2019/2020 financial year.
+~ This document contains the Council’s annual budget and operational plan for the 2020/2021 financial year.

 ~ This long-term planning document puts other planning strategies into a ten-year context.